How to Publish a FHIR Implementation Guide

 • Command-line "compiler"-style interface vs. WYSIWYG

-• Content management and versioning approach during authoring
+• Content management and versioning approach during authoring (including "release" management and Github integration)

 • Control over look-and-feel, ADA compliance, and multi-language support

-• Local vs. online; internal vs. SaaS.
+• Local vs. online; desktop control vs. SaaS.

-However, for the purposes of this discussion, the biggest difference is that a Simplifier license includes a website to publish the IG to.
+However, for the purposes of this IG, the biggest difference is that a Simplifier license includes a website to publish the IG to.
 IG Publisher requires you to have a website to host your publication.

 If you use the Simplifier development tooling, the publication considerations discussed in this document don't apply.
-As pointed out above though, publication considerations should be only one part of the decision.
+As pointed out above, though, publication considerations should be only one part of the decision.
 Both the IG publisher and Simplifier continue to evolve, and the comparative features and differentiators will change.

 Using IG Publisher's -go-publish Function

 The HL7 IG Publisher can be used to build an IG from source resources and narrative content.
 The output of an IG Publisher build may be uploaded to a website or made available through the CI auto-build, as described above.
-Using the IG Publisher's -go-publish functionality, it can also be used to prep the generated content for publication, addressing several deficiencies in the basic output:
+Using the IG Publisher's -go-publish functionality, it can also be used to prepare the generated content for publication, addressing several deficiencies in the basic output:

-• The box at the top of each page is modified to indicate that this is a publication of the IG; it indicates which IG version you are viewing, what the current (most recent) version is, and includes a link to a history page with all published IG versions listed.
+• The box at the top of each page is modified to indicate that this is a proper publication of the IG; it indicates which IG version you are viewing, what the current (most recent) version is, and includes a link to a history page with all published IG versions listed.

 • The publication directory is structured to support multiple IG publications.